BlockchainCommons/BCSwiftSecureComponents/Docs/02-ENVELOPE.md

 ]
 ```

-* You can hide both parts of the assertion separately by hiding the `subject`, `predicate`, and `object`, while still revealing that an assertion *exists*, and allowing verification of the `Digest`s of the two parts separately:
+* You can hide both parts of the assertion separately by hiding the `subject`, `predicate`, and `object`, while still revealing that an assertion *exists*, and allowing verification of the digests of the two parts separately:

 ```
 "Hello." [